Vital Farms Egg Recall Lawsuit | 2025 Latest Updates

 Vital Farms Egg Recall Information

-• Vital Farms Pasture Raised Hard-Cooked Eggs – 5# Bag
+• Vital Farms Pasture-Raised Hard-Cooked Eggs – 5-lb Bag

-Affected products can be identified by a “Best If Used By” Date that starts with the letter “G.” Vital Farms eggs are sold at major grocery stores nationwide and online.
-If you purchased any recalled hard-boiled egg products, you should throw them away or return them to the point of purchase for a refund.
+Affected products can be identified by a ‘Best If Used By’ date starting with the letter ‘G,’ indicating production at Almark’s Gainesville facility.
+These Vital Farms hard-cooked eggs were sold at major grocery stores nationwide, including Walmart, and online from January 2019 to December 2019.
+If you purchased any recalled hard-boiled egg products, discard them or return them to the point of purchase for a refund.
+This recall, linked to 7 illnesses, 4 hospitalizations, and 1 death across 5 states, involved approximately 276,000 pounds of egg products.

 Statute of Limitations for Vital Farms Egg Recall Lawsuits